MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 ## Prerequisites
 1. If you have already signed up for PowerApps, you can go to [PowerApps](https://powerapps.microsoft.com) and sign in.
 If you have not signed up yet, you can follow instructions to [sign up](https://powerapps.microsoft.com/tutorials/signup-for-powerapps/).
-1. Ensure you have admin access to an environment containing a CDS database, by going to the [PowerApps](https://powerapps.microsoft.com) portal, clicking on the **gear icon** located on top right of the screen, then clicking on **Admin center**.
+1. Ensure you have admin access to an environment containing a Common Data Service database, by going to the [PowerApps](https://powerapps.microsoft.com) portal, clicking on the **gear icon** located on top right of the screen, then clicking on **Admin center**.
 If you do not have admin access to any environments containing a database, follow these instructions to [create a database](https://powerapps.microsoft.com/tutorials/create-database/).

 ## Getting the environment ID